A microwave super-resolution imaging approach towards breast cancer margin mapping

 The value of $\delta\bf{r}$ depends on the illuminating microwave field and photoexcitation intensities, the photomodulator properties and crucially the presence of any material atop the modulator.
-To minimise susceptibility of the imaging to spatial inhomogeneity in the microwave and optical beams, experimental images and simulated data are normalised to the same signal in the absence of the sample($\hat{\delta\bf{r}}$~=~$\delta\bf{r}_\text{SAM}/\delta\bf{r}_\text{REF}$, shown in supplementary Fig.~S7).
+To minimise susceptibility of the imaging to spatial inhomogeneity in the microwave and optical beams, experimental images and simulated data are normalised to the same signal in the absence of the sample ($\hat{\delta\bf{r}}$~=~$\delta\bf{r}_\text{SAM}/\delta\bf{r}_\text{REF}$, shown in supplementary Fig.~S7).

 We use the transfer matrix method to model the expected normalised signal $\hat{\delta\bf{r}}$ for a given margin depth and microwave frequency.
 In the transfer matrix method, described in detail in method section~\ref{sec:TMM}, the permittivities of the healthy and cancerous layers are assigned according to experimental characterisation of the tissue mimicking phantoms used for this work, also discussed in method section~\ref{sec:phantoms}.
-The phantoms are composed of gelatine, water, safflower oil and kerosene in varying ratios following \cite{Lazebnik2005}, such that they can mimic both the fatty (adipose) margin tissue and the high water content glandular cancerous tissue (supplementary Fig.~S1) \cite{Lazebnik2007Meas}, with 20$\%$ water and 80$\%$ water, respectively.
-We vary the thickness of the margin layer, while the cancerous layer is $>$10~mm - this is thick enough so that transmission is zero.